fsantanna/pingus/ceu/README.md

 ]]

-The [*Bomber* state machine](#bomber_explo) also takes advantage of lexical scope to delimit the lifetime of the explosion sprite to a single frame.
+The [*Bomber* state machine](#bomber_explo) also takes advantage of lexical scope to delimit the lifespan of the explosion sprite to a single frame.

 <a name="lifespan-hierarchies-2"/>